 The historical creationist view affirms that the creation account in Genesis 1—2 is indeed intended to be a historical account—not poetry or mythology.
-At the same time, the historical creationism interpretation relieves much of the tension between modern science and Scripture that seems to be inherent in the young earth creationist view, which also uses a “historical” reading of Genesis 1.
+At the same time, the historical creationism interpretation relieves much of the tension between modern science and Scripture that seems to be inherent in the young-earth creationist view, which also uses a “historical” reading of Genesis 1.
 Historical creationism is also called “historical” to point out that it is not new but has been held by many throughout church history, especially before the rise of modern science.

-Historical creationism has been promoted of late by John Sailhamer (professor of Old Testament at Golden Gate Baptist Theological Seminary in Brea, California) in his book Genesis Unbound: A Provocative New Look at the Creation Account (originally published by Multnomah 1996, second edition by Dawson Media, 2011).
+Historical creationism has been promoted of late by John Sailhamer (professor of Old Testament at Golden Gate Baptist Theological Seminary in Brea, California) in his book Genesis Unbound: A Provocative New Look at the Creation Account (originally published by Multnomah, 1996; second edition by Dawson Media, 2011).

 When we pick up the story in Genesis 1:2, the earth is unformed and unfilled.
 Prior to modern science, there would have been little or no understanding of the concept of Earth as a planet.
 Thus, according to historical creationism, the word earth would have been understood as a specific area of land, not “Planet Earth.”
 Genesis 1:2—2:24 recounts the preparation of a specific area of habitat for mankind—the Garden of Eden—which took place over a literal six days.

 So, God spent a week of literal, 24-hour days to get the Garden of Eden ready for man.
 He first commanded the sun to rise: “Let there be light.”
 On Day 4, God did not bring into existence the sun and moon (they had already been created in Genesis 1:1); rather, He declared their purpose.
-Instead of “let there be lights in the vault of the sky,” historical creationists would argue that the best translation of Genesis 1:14 would be something like this: “let the lights in the vault of the sky be signs.”
+Instead of “let there be lights in the vault of the sky,” historical creationists would argue that the best translation of Genesis 1:14 would be something like this: “Let the lights in the vault of the sky be signs.”
 The lights had existed since Day 1 and were already providing light, but, on Day 4, God proclaimed their significance—just as the rainbow may have existed before Noah’s time, but after the flood God gave it special significance.
 In Genesis 1:14 God revealed that the purpose of the heavenly bodies is to serve mankind.

 The rest of the historical creationist interpretation of Genesis 1—2 would proceed along the same lines as other creationist views, based on a somewhat literal reading of the text.

-Historical creationism should also challenge all believers to make sure that their understanding of the creation account (or any passage of Scripture) is not overly influenced by English translations and/or modern scientific concerns—either in capitulation or opposition to them.
+Historical creationism should also challenge all believers to examine their understanding of the creation account, as well as any other passage of Scripture.
+It is important that our view is not overly influenced by English translations, traditions, or modern scientific concerns—either in capitulation or opposition to them.